Top Construction Defects

 Generally speaking, most construction defects are either design or construction problems.
-The most common construction defects are:
+The most common construction defects include:

-- Roofs – There are several things that can go wrong with a roof installation, such as badly installed flashing or faulty installation of the roof membrane.
+- Roofs: There are several things that can go wrong with a roof installation, such as poorly installed flashing or faulty installation of the roof membrane.
 Defective roof materials can also lead to damaging leaks.

-- Improper Drainage – If the ground slope is designed to go toward the foundation as opposed to away from it, water can threaten the foundation, leading to extensive, costly repairs.
+- Improper drainage: If the ground slope is designed to go toward the foundation instead of away from it, water may threaten the foundation, leading to extensive, costly repairs.

-- Concrete Slabs – Improperly cured slabs can lead to cracked foundation, which are difficult repairs.
+- Concrete slabs: Improperly cured concrete slaps may lead to cracked foundations, which is difficult to repair.

-- Decks – Decks often suffer from poorly installed water barriers or structural issues.
+- Decks: Decks frequently suffer from poorly installed water barriers or structural issues.
 The resulting damage can elude detection.

-- Electrical – Botched electrical installation can lead to fires.
+- Electrical: Botched electrical installation may lead to fires.

-- Plumbing – Plumbing problems can result in leaky pipes and extensive water damage.
+- Plumbing: Plumbing issues may lead to leaky pipes and extensive water damage.

-- Insulation – Poorly installed or a complete lack of insulation can lead to wild variations of interior temperature.
+- Insulation: Poorly installed or a complete lack of insulation can lead to extreme variations of interior temperature.

-Our Denver construction defect lawyers work hard with homeowner associations and their consulting experts to get construction defects fixed permanently so the problems do not return.
-We warn our clients to avoid cosmetic or short-term approaches that fail to address the underlying problems.
+Our construction defect attorneys work with homeowner associations and their consulting experts to get construction defects permanently fixed so the problems do not persist.
+We warn clients to avoid cosmetic or short-term fixes that fail to address the underlying issues.

 We can help homeowner association boards identify highly qualified and experienced construction experts and engineers to evaluate problems, assess repair alternatives, and accurately estimate the costs involved.
 We will also help you deal with emergency repairs while your lawsuit is in progress.